 Source: CDC Vaccine Information Statement (VIS): Varicella

-So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get the Varicella Vaccine?“call 888-499-PASS (7277) or find the Passport Health travel medicine clinic nearest you.
+So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get the Varicella Vaccine?” schedule an appointment with your local Passport Health travel medicine clinic.